rayswilling/CV_Refactored/README.md

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

+## Profile
+Passion
+Start with your identify:
+I am a full stack web developer

+What do you bring:

+What you love about tech:

+## Projects
+Put a list of projects up that you have completed in Makers.

 ## Skills
+Passion
+Adaptable
+Examples:
+Punctuality, determination, organisation, communication, problem-solving, leadership.

 #### This Skill